skellis46/slipbox/improvisation and the threshold of the self.md

-- Gallagher, S., & Varga, S. (2020).
-Meshed Architecture of Performance as a Model of Situated Cognition.
-Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140 -- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? -- so much of this research is on skilled performance -- goal oriented vs autotelic are different distinctions.
+- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? (thinking here of [@gallagher-2020-meshed])-- so much of this research (Montero, Christensen et al, Gallagher) is on skilled performance -- goal oriented vs autotelic are different distinctions.
 And this sends the research into quite distinct fields or trajectories.
+Gallagher does seem to make room for less goal-directed work "skill-informed selective uncertainty" [@gallagher-2023-surprise p.269]
 "Just because skillful action is usually pre-reflective, it does not have to be mindless” (Sutton et al., 2011, p.
-95). -- in Gallagher and Varga above (p.)
+95). -- in Gallagher and Varga above (p.4)

 The American philosopher Jay L. Garfield, who specialises in Tibetan Buddhism, writes of how the "expert is not conscious of his or her own subjectivity and its relation to the object with which he or she is engaged, or even of the tools the expert might be using, including his or her own body" [@garfield-2022-losing n.pag].
 For Garfield this kind of experience